theodds/2024-ISBA-Short/README.md

-For the packages needed in this course, we provide useful additional tips at https://github.com/theodds/2024-ISBA-Short/blob/master/Sessions/install.pdf
+For the packages needed in this course, we provide useful additional tips at https://github.com/theodds/2024-ISBA-Short/blob/master/Sessions/install.pdf along with other BART computing advice such as multi-threading.

 Below you will find a brief overview of installation instructions.
 But, if you encounter any problems, please consult the documentation and notes above.